 Note.
-On a Married Filing Joint return, be sure to correctly assign ownership of the Form W-2 to the taxpayer or spouse.
+On a Married Filing Joint return, be sure to correctly assign ownership of Form W-2 Wage and Tax Statement to the taxpayer or spouse.

-Per IRS Publication 525 Taxable and Nontaxable Income, page 11:
+Per IRS Publication 525 Taxable and Nontaxable Income, on page 12:

 Your basis in the property you acquire under the option is the amount you pay for it plus any amount you included in income upon grant or exercise of the option.

 Your holding period begins as of the date you acquired the option, if it had a readily determinable value, or as of the date you exercised or transferred the option if it had no readily determinable value.